Recovery is just a phone call away.

 The effects of cryptocurrency addiction include financial problems such as bankruptcy, mental health issues, strained relationships, and workplace issues.

-- Financial Problems: Cryptocurrency addiction can lead to significant financial losses due to excessive and risky trading.
-Individuals may deplete savings, incur debts, or face bankruptcy.
-A study in the Journal of Behavioral Addictions reports that financial difficulties are a common consequence of compulsive trading behaviors (Griffiths, M. D. et al., 2020).
+• Financial Problems: Cryptocurrency addiction leads to significant financial losses due to excessive and risky trading.
+Individuals deplete savings, incur debts, or face bankruptcy.

-- Mental Health Issues: Addiction to cryptocurrency trading is associated with increased anxiety, depression, and stress.
+• Mental Health Issues: Addiction to cryptocurrency trading is associated with increased anxiety, depression, and stress.
 The constant market monitoring and financial uncertainty contribute to mental health problems.
-Research by Delfabbro and King (2021) in the International Journal of Mental Health and Addiction highlights the psychological toll of addictive trading behaviors.
+According to UÇAR, Mehmet’s 2022 study, ‘Imminence: Cryptocurrency addiction and public health’,

-- Strained Relationships: Excessive trading often leads to neglect of personal relationships, causing conflict and isolation from family and friends.
-The Journal of Behavioral Addictions notes that addicts often experience significant social impairments as a result of their behavior (Griffiths, M. D. et al., 2020).
+• Strained Relationships: Excessive trading often leads to neglect of personal relationships, causing conflict and isolation from family and friends.

-- Workplace Issues: Addiction can result in poor job performance, absenteeism, and even job loss due to the time and attention devoted to trading activities.
-The American Psychiatric Association’s framework for behavioral addictions emphasizes the impact on occupational functioning (APA, 2013).
+• Workplace Issues: Addiction results in poor job performance, absenteeism, and even job loss due to the time and attention devoted to trading activities.

 How Does Cryptocurrency Addiction Affect Your Physical Health?

-Cryptocurrency addiction causes mental health issues including anxiety, depression, and increased stress levels.
-The high-risk nature of cryptocurrency trading and the potential for significant financial loss contribute to chronic stress and anxiety.
+Cryptocurrency addiction affects mental health by causing anxiety, depression, and increased stress levels.
+The high-risk nature of cryptocurrency trading and the potential for significant financial losses contribute to chronic stress and anxiety.

-Depression often develops due to financial difficulties and the isolation resulting from neglecting personal relationships.
-According to a study in the International Journal of Mental Health and Addiction, the brain’s reward system gets overstimulated as a result of addictive trading behaviors, exacerbating anxiety and depression.
+Depression frequently emerges from financial difficulties and social isolation when personal relationships are neglected.
+According to a study in the International Journal of Mental Health and Addiction, addictive trading behaviors overstimulate the brain’s reward system, worsening anxiety and depression symptoms.

 How Does Cryptocurrency Addiction Affect the Brain?